joescii/sbt-jasmine-plugin/README.md

 ## Change log

 ### 1.3.0
-* Updated to utilize Jasmine 2.0.3 by default.
+* Updated to utilize Jasmine 2.0.3.
-* Can optionally specify the Jasmine edition via sbt setting `jasmineEdition`.
+* Can optionally specify the Jasmine edition (1 or 2) via sbt setting `jasmineEdition`.
 * Jasmine edition 1 has been updated from 1.1.0 to 1.3.1.

 ### 1.2.3